-“Everybody should get their well tested,” said Andrew George, Community Engagement Coordinator for UNC-Chapel Hill’s Environment, Ecology, and Energy Program, “especially if it’s been flooded.”
+“Everybody should get their well tested,” said Andrew George, Community Engagement Coordinator for UNC-Chapel Hill’s Institute for the Environment, “especially if it’s been flooded.”

 Testing kits were picked up Tuesday from the two locations and returned on Wednesay from the Wesley Samuel Annex, next to Liberty Chapel Church at 1915 Old US 1 Hwy in Moncure and at Central Carolina Community College in Conference Room 2 in Building 42 at 764 West Street in Pittsboro.